skooter500/GP-2024/assignments.md

 Use sound and music to enhance the peaceful atmosphere Design characters that evolve visually as they receive positive energy

-This reframing maintains all the technical learning objectives while promoting creative, non-violent gameplay.
-Students can explore themes like:

 Environmental restoration
 Spreading art through a gray world
 Converting sadness into joy
 Musical harmony bringing people together
 Growing gardens in unexpected places

-Would you like me to elaborate on any aspect of this reframing?

 ## Project Requirements